dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3495: Acknowledging feelings is vital for emotional health.
+### T3495: Acknowledge and process emotions rather than suppressing them.

 |Support|
 |---|